p2pu/course-in-a-box/index.md

 published: true
 ---

 Course-in-a-Box is a free tool for building and publishing online courses—no prior coding experience required.
-This website is itself an instance of Course-in-a-Box, and it contains three modules that will walk you through the course creation process:
+This guide was made using Course-in-a-Box, so what you see here is what you’ll start with.
+There are three modules that walk through the course creation process, all linked in the nav bar at the top of the page:
-* **Setup:** Get your instance of Course-in-a-Box up and running
+* **[Setup](/modules/setup):** Get your instance of Course-in-a-Box up and running
-* **Content:** Update the course structure and add your copy & media
+* **[Content](/modules/content):** Update the course structure and add your copy & media
-* **Customize:** Add some (optional) finishing touches
+* **[Customize](/modules/customize):** Add some (optional) finishing touches

-Designing a course for learning circles?
-[Check out our guide.](https://docs.google.com/document/u/1/d/116fJM3GS7XDzilUOL_ynMZ0yTncUD6aVUbcQKsTra6U/edit#heading=h.l36tzg40xcgr)
+There’s also a link to our community **[Forum](https://community.p2pu.org/c/tech/course-in-a-box/78)** where you can reach out with questions anytime.

 <br>